MrMicky-FR/FastBoard/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/fr.mrmicky/fastboard.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22fr.mrmicky%22%20AND%20a:%22fastboard%22)
 [![Discord](https://img.shields.io/discord/390919659874156560.svg?colorB=5865f2&label=Discord&logo=discord&logoColor=white)](https://discord.gg/q9UwaBT)

-Lightweight packet-based scoreboard API for Bukkit plugins, with 1.7.10 to 1.18 support.
+Lightweight packet-based scoreboard API for Bukkit plugins, with 1.7.10 to 1.19 support.

 ⚠️ To use FastBoard on a 1.8 server, the server must be on 1.8.8.

 ## Features

 * No flickering (without using a buffer)
-* Works with all versions from 1.7.10 to 1.18
+* Works with all versions from 1.7.10 to 1.19
 * Very small (around 600 lines of code with the JavaDoc) and no dependencies
 * Easy to use
-* Dynamic scoreboard size: you don't need to add/remove lines, you can just give a string list (or array) to change all the lines
+* Dynamic scoreboard size: you don't need to add/remove lines, you can directly give a string list (or array) to change all the lines
-* Everything is at packet level, so it works with other plugins using scoreboard and/or teams
+* Everything is at the packet level, so it works with other plugins using scoreboard and/or teams
 * Can be used asynchronously
 * Supports up to 30 characters per line on 1.12.2 and below
 * No character limit on 1.13 and higher